With summer winding down in Lake Worth, now is a good time to get ahead on air conditioner maintenance.

 Related: Air Conditioner Service: Pay a Little Now, Save Later

-Three Steps to Clean the Indoor Unit
+After, Three Steps to Clean the Indoor Unit

 1. Turn Off the Power

-Cut the juice to your furnace at the breaker box.
+Turn off the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters should be exchanged every several months, depending on the type you use.
+Furnace filters should be changed every couple of months, depending on the model you use.

 3. Clean the Inside